Old School View of Limited Budget Marketing Essentials

 Analysis and Direct Marketing.

 When doing direct marketing it is imperative that you track results, meaning that even from the get-go you should develop several messages (and even looks).
-Again, considering a small to medium sized business (and not the behemoths like DIRECTV) this can certainly put a strain on your marketing operation as you will need to either develop or at least be involved with the development of several pieces, implement the mechanisms to track results and spend time analyzing it.
+Again, considering a small to medium sized business (and not the behemoths like DIRECTV, Comcast, etc) this can certainly put a strain on your marketing operation as you will need to either develop or at least be involved with the development of several pieces, implement the mechanisms to track results and spend time analyzing it.

 Let’s take the mythical kitchen remodeling company and see the many different actions we might take.